 Take the final copy and convert it to orange with 27% Red, -5% Green, and -41% Blue.

-Grab one of the original white T-Shirts and convert it to Grayscale with 40% Black.
+Grab one of the original white T-Shirt template vectors and convert it to Grayscale with 40% Black.

-Take the last white copy and turn it black with 63% Black.
+Take the last white shirt vector copy and turn it black with 63% Black.

 Create a copy of the black T-Shirt mockup and recolor it to dark red with 9% Red, -9% Green, and -7% Blue.